 Social Media is Like an Writing Water

 All us spend a few hours daily on social media to market their creations.
-Using sites like Instagram or Twitter to showcase your own visual creations is certainly the right thing; and, of course, we can keep doing this.
-But in this “fast consumption” world of social media, posting something that dies within a day at most is writing on water.
-Social media doesn’t really reflect how deep your art is.
+It is certainly the right thing to use sites like Instagram or Twitter to showcase your own visual creations.
+Of course, we can keep doing this.
+But in this “fast consumption” world of social media, posting something that dies within a day is fleeting.
+It’s like writing on water.
+Social media doesn’t really show how deep your art is.
 This is where “writing” comes in.

 Writing is Thinking

-Writing makes the disorder you feel at the surface of a blank canvas or screen visible, making clear the change within your creative process and the philosophy behind your work.
+Writing makes the disorder you feel at the surface of a blank canvas or screen visible.
+It clearly shows the change within your creative process.
+It also clarifies the philosophy behind your work.
 This writing guide will help you unleash the transformative power of writing.
 After all, as American author and historian David McCullough said: “To write is to think.”
 The best way to think deep about something is to put it on paper.
-It is through writing that you open new doors in your mind and find great ideas that will take your art to another level.
+Writing opens new doors in your mind.
+You discover great ideas that will elevate your art.
 Remember, words are the most powerful visuals.
-The tool that will enhance your art this time may not be a brush, but a pen.
+The tool that will enhance your art this time is not a brush, but a pen.

 In this writing guide for artists, you’ll find the following topics: